vero-nika-2828/GlottoLotto_Matching-game/README.md

 * shows the scores aquired by the user with each try
 * limits the number of the scores saved to 10
+* when opened before the scores are added it informs the user to play the game and add the score

 ### Return button